Chubek/roff-dossier/roff-dossier.md

 Which means, yes, **YOU CAN PUN IDENTIFIERS IN ROFF!** That is because, there's a shared symbol table for everything.
 Unless you spin off a new env with '.ev' requests.
 [See: `examples/punning.roff`]

+Let's not forget: **Numeric Expressions in ROFF are always enclosed in Parenthesis**.

+So basically, in ROFF, within certain requests like `.if` we may use numeric expresions.
+And these are alays enclosed in parenthesis.

 #### An Example of a ROFF Code

 Although there are plenty of examples in the the `examples` directoy, I am going to show a basic demonstration of ROFF: